You are listening to the Sean Hannity Radio Show podcast.

 It was only when he got into ethnicity that I thought he went way off the reservation, and I think he's pulled back a fair amount from that.

-Uh, you know, let's talk about the judge as an individual, uh, and let's talk about the judge's decisions and the judges' associations as an individual.
+You know, let's talk about the judge as an individual, and let's talk about the judges' decisions and the judges' associations as an individual.

 That's perfectly fair game.

-Uh you know, the American Revolution, the number two concern in the American Revolution after no taxation without representation, was that the judges had become instruments of the state and people no longer trusted them.
+The American Revolution, the number two concern in the American Revolution after no taxation without representation, was that the judges had become instruments of the state, and people no longer trusted them.

 And so there's a long American tradition of being willing to take on judges and raise serious questions about them.

-And then that was a whole other issue involving this lawsuit is the original plaintiff it was found actually praised Trump University and uh and the judge allowed the replacement of the original plaintiff, which to me is just the scene.
+And that was a whole other issue involving this lawsuit is the original plaintiff, it was found, actually praised Trump University, and the judge allowed the replacement of the original plaintiff, which to me is just obscene.

-But you know, look, for example, if if you link to your website, you know, you you've heard about this National Council of La Rassa, which by the way, the law firm, the San Diego La Raza Lawyers Association, of which this judge is a part of, is it is not a branch of the National Council of La Rassa, but the website is linked to the San Diego La Rosa Lawyers Association.
+But, you know, look, for example, if you link to your website, you know, you've heard about this National Council of La Rossa, which, by the way, the law firm, the San Diego La Rossas Lawyers Association, of which this judge is a part of, is not a branch of the National Council of La Rosa, but the website is linked to the San Diego La Rosa Lawyers Association.

-And you may remember that that the National Council of La Raza is the you know separatist group that believes in the nation of Aslan and the idea that the Southwest part of the United States ought to be given back to Mexico.
+And you may remember that the National Council of La Rossa is the separatist group that believes in the nation of Aslan and the idea that the southwest part of the United States ought to be given back to Mexico.

 I just don't think it's smart to bring it in.

-How does he make the transition from the primary game which is one kind of game uh to a general election game which is different.
+How does he make the transition from the primary game, which is one kind of game, to a general election game, which is different.

-I mean I I would not take anything away from Donald Trump on this he won the nomination against sixteen pretty good people at least a dozen of whom were very very serious candidates uh many of whom we would normally have thought of as a very plausible nominee.
+He won the nomination against 16 pretty good people, at least a dozen of whom were very, very serious candidates, many of whom we would normally have thought of as a very plausible nominee.

-And he won that but he won that as a golfer he really wanted by himself on his own but with his staff implemented his ideas, his genius, his tweets, you know, his coming on your show.
+His staff implemented his ideas, his genius, his tweets, his coming on your show.

 Now he's in a different business.

-He has an entire team that he's the leader of but the team has to have plans and the team has to have plays and the team has to have some confidence that they're going to operate together and I don't I don't think the Donald's uh made the transition yet to being the team leader as opposed to being sort of the lone golfer and I think he can make that that transition.
+He has an entire team that he's the leader of, but the team has to have plans and the team has to have plays and the team has to have some confidence that they're going to operate together.

-But but that's part of the transition I think we're living through right now.
+But that's part of the transition I think we're living through right now.

 Have you spoken to Trump after this whole thing or after your comments?

-Uh well you know your name has been floated quite often as a potential VP candidate.
+Well, you know, your name has been floated quite often as a potential VP candidate.

-Yeah but that yeah but I'm I look I mean you're you're probably my biggest booster and and I love it.
+Yeah, but that's you're probably my biggest booster, and I love it.

-I think you you you have you were the name one other speaker in modern history that bounds the budget.
+I think you were the name one other speaker in modern history that balanced the budget.

-No no no I'm my only point is that's you know that's not what this is about right now.
+My only point is that's not what this is about right now.

 I get it.

-But um and I'm and I and I'm not I'm not either being I'm not even being positive about Trump so he might pick me nor am I being negative about Trump so he won't pick me.
+And I'm not either being positive about Trump so he might pick me, nor am I being negative about Trump so he won't pick me.

-And now I'm a little frustrated though with people like Paul Ryan and Lindsay Graham.
+I'm a little frustrated, though, with people like Paul Ryan and Lindsey Graham.

-No actually no in Ryan's case I don't think that's accurate.
+No, no, actually, no, in Ryan's case, I don't think that's accurate.

-I mean Ryan was actually uh more cautious uh and and uh more circumspect than I was, so is McConnell.
+I mean, Ryan was actually more cautious and more circumspect than I was.

 I mean, McConnell was very disciplined in what he said.